-General Purpose, are used to remove water and particles, while Coalescing filters remove oil, and Vapor Removal filters remove oil vapor and odor.
+General purpose filters are used to remove water and particles while coalescing filters remove oil, and vapor removal filters remove oil vapor and odor.

 Pressure regulators reduce and control air pressure in compressed air systems, including rotary screw air compressors.
 Regulators are also frequently referred to as PRVs (pressure reducing valves).